Between Beyoncé & Pussy Riot, The World Cup Was So Hot This Year

 For once all eyes were on Russia for a reason that didn’t involve President Donald Trump and Russian President Vladimir Putin.
-Instead football fans around the globe anxiously watched to see who would win the World Cup between France and Croatia.
+Instead soccer fans around the globe anxiously watched to see who would win the World Cup between France and Croatia, held in Russia.
 And for the second time in history France snagged the title, beating Croatia 4-2.

 The victory was celebrated by many, including Beyoncé, who, ahead of her second On the Run II tour performance in Paris, posted multiple photos of happy fans in the stadium to her Instagram.
 But beyond just getting Beyoncé’s seal of approval, the game was also a big deal because of the political awareness it raised about political and social issues like immigration, illegal arrests, and more.